The Best Anti-AI Marketing Campaigns in 2025, and Why They Worked

 5) DC Comics: The anti-AI pledge as brand protection

-This one isn’t an ad spot, but it’s absolutely marketing, because it’s a promise aimed directly at trust.
-When Jim Lee says DC won’t support AI-generated storytelling or artwork, he’s protecting the relationship between fans, artists, and the idea of “authentic” creative work in a world where people are increasingly suspicious.
+This one is not an ad spot, but it is absolutely marketing, because it is a promise aimed straight at trust.
+When Jim Lee says DC will not support AI-generated storytelling or artwork, he is protecting the relationship between fans, artists, and the idea of authentic creative work at a moment when people are increasingly suspicious.
 In an era of AI backlash, that clarity matters, especially in industries where craft is the product.
-The language also hit because it wasn’t vague, it was definitive, and definitive is memorable.
+The language hit because it was not vague.
+It was definitive, and definitive is memorable.
 (The Verge)

-• Why it plays as Anti-AI marketing: it reassures audiences who recoil from “fake” creative output.
+• Why it plays as anti-AI marketing: it reassures audiences who recoil from creative output that feels fake.

 • What it signals to the market: human authorship is part of the brand's value, not just the production method.

-When a show tucks “This show was made by humans” into the credits, it’s doing more than making a statement, it’s planting a flag in a cultural argument.
-In 2025, “made by humans” started behaving like a quality label, the way “handmade” or “small batch” works in other categories.
-That’s why this moment matters to marketers: the phrase isn’t just about fear of tools, it’s about reassurance that there’s a real author behind what you’re watching.
-It’s Anti-AI marketing energy, just delivered through entertainment instead of billboards.
+When a show tucks "This show was made by humans" into its credits, it is doing more than making a statement.
+It is planting a flag in a cultural argument.
+In 2025, "made by humans" started behaving like a quality label, the way "handmade" or "small batch" works in other categories.
+That is why the moment matters to marketers: the phrase is not really about fear of tools, it is reassurance that a real author stands behind what you are watching.
+It is anti-AI marketing energy, just delivered through entertainment instead of billboards.
 (Business Insider)

-• The disclaimer: “This show was made by humans,” appearing at the end of credits.
-(Business Insider)
+• The disclaimer: "This show was made by humans," appearing at the end of the credits.

-• Why it resonates inside the AI backlash: it answers why people dislike AI in advertising and content, without a debate, just a signal.
+• Why it resonates inside the backlash: it answers why people dislike AI in advertising and content without a debate, just a signal.

 • The broader takeaway: "human-made" is becoming a story device, not just a production note.